aaronbloomfield/slp/docs/hw-git.md

 Within that repo, you will need to complete each of the following sections for this assignment.
 Note that you may need to enable the wiki and issue sections: from the main repo page, click on Settings (in the right-hand column), and under Features you can enable wikis and issues.

+### Allow us to view the repo

+The course instructor and any graduate TAs need to be able to view the private repos that you create.
+From the main repo page, click on Settings (in the right-hand column), click on Collaborators (in the left-hand column), and enter our github usernames.
+You can find that info on the daily announcements slide set.

 ### Update your profile picture

 The default profile pictures are just patterns.
 Make yours interesting!
 You can change your profile picture pretty easily.
 From your main profile page (https://github.com/username), click on "Edit Profile", then "Upload new picture".
 If you have already changed your picture away from the default, then ignore this step.
 And you don't **have** to do this.
 But all the *cool* people are doing it...